 British Columbia has one of the top-rated school systems in Canada and the standards of education in Vancouver are generally excellent.
-This makes Vancouver a great place for expats moving there with children.
+This makes Vancouver a great city for expats moving with children.

-The Fraser Institute ranks and compares schools in North America, and it's recommended that expat parents have a look at this report card to find a suitable school and district for their child.
+The Fraser Institute ranks and compares schools in North America, and it is recommended that expat parents consult this report when searching for a suitable school and district in Vancouver.

 Public schools in Vancouver

 Public schooling in Vancouver is free, including for expats who are permanent residents or those who are in Canada on a work visa.

 Schooling in British Columbia is divided into two levels: elementary (kindergarten to grade 7) and secondary school (grade 8 to 12).
 It is compulsory for children to attend school from the age of five to 16.